nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('ansible', this)">Run this snippet</button>

-Compare this to the `show configuration interfaces` configuration on the vqfx1 device:
+While the format for our `host_vars` is a little different, since this is written in YAML, it's not far off from the output of `show configuration interfaces` on the `vqfx1` device:

 ```
 show configuration interfaces